official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

    vehicle.

--  Once you get to the base, the easiest way to transfer to the arsenal is unloading the box, opening the Y menu, then selecting “put vehicle in garage.”
+-  Once you get to the base, the easiest way to transfer to the arsenal is unloading the box, opening the Y menu, then selecting “Put vehicle in garage.”

 -  Sometimes that might not work.
 Another way is with the box still